- 4 Pillsbury 9-inch pie crusts (2 boxes of 2 crusts)

 - Cooking oil (preferably canola or peanut)

-- Put dried fruit in large saucepan with water to cover.
+- Put dried fruit in a large saucepan with water to cover.
 Bring to a boil.
 Cover saucepan, reduce heat, and cook at a lively simmer for 10 minutes or until fruit is soft.

 - Drain fruit and mash with a potato masher (or use mixer).
 Add sugar (and cinnamon, if making apple pies), and mix well with fruit.
 Cool to room temperature.

-- Unroll pie crusts on clean, hard surface.
+- Unroll pie crusts on a clean, hard surface.
 Cut into circles 4 1/2 to 5 inches in diameter.
 A lid from a cottage cheese container (usually 4 5/8 inches) is perfect for a template.
 Just press the lid into the dough and run your thumb around the edge, cutting out the circle.
 Each pie crust will make 4 circles, for a total of 16 pies.
 (You can combine the leftover scraps of dough and roll them out with a roller, if you wish to make additional pies.)

 - Place each circle of pie crust on a clean, hard surface.
 With the tip of your finger, moisten around the edge of one-half of the circle with water.
 Put 1/8 cup of fruit filling in the center of the circle.
 Carefully fold the circle in half, aligning the edges of the halves together.
 Seal the combined edge, crimping with a fork.
 Carefully mold the pie with your fingers so that some of the filling is gently pushed out into the corners of the pie.
 (Otherwise, the first bite of the pie from either end will contain no fruit, only crust.)